How to Report a Hit and Run Car Accident

 Bruises, cuts, and broken bones are also fairly common injuries caused by car accidents.

 If the other vehicle rammed into your vehicle from behind, you could sustain a back or spinal cord injury.
-According to the Mayo Clinic, spinal cord injuries can cause extreme pain, paralysis, and loss of bowel or bladder control, among other worrying symptoms.
+Spinal cord injuries can cause extreme pain, paralysis, and loss of bowel or bladder control, among other worrying symptoms.

 Given the potential severity of your injuries, you should avoid moving around if you believe you are hurt.
 You should also check on your companions, if you have any, and see if they are injured.